shidheshh/rapidone/VANNA_AI_FLOW.md

 ## Part 6: Multi-Issuer Query Handling

 A user may have access to multiple issuer databases.
-Here's how different scenarios are handled:
+All issuer DBs follow the `XXX_IssuerN` naming pattern.

 ### Scenario 1: User asks about one specific issuer

 ```
 Question: "show invoices from Issuer1"

-→ Generate SQL using only Issuer1.dbo.Invoices
+Vanna generates (with XXX_ prefix):
+    SELECT * FROM XXX_Issuer1.dbo.Invoices WHERE ...

+After replacement:
+    SELECT * FROM Keshevrav_Issuer1.dbo.Invoices WHERE ...

-→ Validate Issuer1 is in user's allowed list
+Validate Keshevrav_Issuer1 is in user's allowed list → YES → Execute
-→ Execute
 ```

 ### Scenario 2: User asks "show all invoices" (multiple issuers)

 ```
 User has access to: ["Issuer1", "Issuer2"]

-→ Generate SQL using UNION across all permitted issuers:
+System prompt says: "Available issuer databases: XXX_Issuer1, XXX_Issuer2"

+Vanna generates:
     SELECT InvoiceId, Amount, InvoiceDate, 'Issuer1' AS Source
-FROM Issuer1.dbo.Invoices
+    FROM XXX_Issuer1.dbo.Invoices
     WHERE InvoiceDate >= '2026-02-01'
     UNION ALL
     SELECT InvoiceId, Amount, InvoiceDate, 'Issuer2' AS Source
-FROM Issuer2.dbo.Invoices
+    FROM XXX_Issuer2.dbo.Invoices
     WHERE InvoiceDate >= '2026-02-01'

+After replacement (XXX_ → Keshevrav_):
+    SELECT InvoiceId, Amount, InvoiceDate, 'Issuer1' AS Source
+    FROM Keshevrav_Issuer1.dbo.Invoices
+    WHERE InvoiceDate >= '2026-02-01'
+    UNION ALL
+    SELECT InvoiceId, Amount, InvoiceDate, 'Issuer2' AS Source
+    FROM Keshevrav_Issuer2.dbo.Invoices
+    WHERE InvoiceDate >= '2026-02-01'

+Note: 'Issuer1' inside the string literal is NOT affected by replacement
+because we replace "XXX_" not "Issuer1"
 ```

-The system prompt tells the LLM which issuer databases are available and how to UNION them.

 ### Scenario 3: User has no issuer access